 Destruction Major Glyphs

-Stats weights are for tier 14 gear as calculted by SimCraft.
-Values for secondary stats, other than Hit, will vary depending on your exact gear, team make-up, and style of play.
-Int is about twice the value of the Crit/Mastery and Hit is about 1.5 x Crit and Mastery.
+Stats weights are for tier 14 gear as calculated by SimCraft.
+Values for secondary stats will vary depending on your exact gear, team make-up, and style of play.
+Int is about twice the value of the Crit/Mastery.

-- Burning Ember is generated through the use of Incinerate and occasionally ¬†Shadowburn,¬†should the target of the spell die within 5 seconds of casting it, although as Shadowburn already costs a Burning Ember this is merely a cost-free Shadowburn rather than an extra Burning Ember.
+- Burning Embers is generated through the use of Incinerate and occasionally Shadowburn, should the target of the spell die within 5 seconds of casting it, although as Shadowburn already costs a Burning Embers this is merely a cost-free Shadowburn rather than an extra Burning Embers.

-- ¬†Chaos Bolt, Fire and Brimstone, Ember Tap, Flames of Xoroth and Shadowburn all use one Burning Ember to cast.
+- Chaos Bolt, Fire and Brimstone, Ember Tap, Flames of Xoroth and Shadowburn all use one Burning Embers to cast.

 Your first priority is using Conflagrate as it’s available to generate charges of Backdraft which reduces the mana cost and cast time of your Incinerate spell by 30%.
 Conflagrate operates on a charge system and each use of it generates three stacks of Backdraft.
 Using Conflagrate again will refresh the timer left on Backdraft and add an additional 3 stacks.